Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Experiments

-We run experiments on the widely-used UCF-101 dataset \cite{soomro2012ucf101} following \cite{ho2022video,fu2023tell,ni2024ti2v}, which is composed of 13,320 videos of 101 action categories.
+\textbf{Dataset} We run experiments on the widely-used UCF-101 dataset \cite{soomro2012ucf101} following \cite{ho2022video,fu2023tell,ni2024ti2v}, which is composed of 13,320 videos of 101 action categories.
 We select 42 action classes including complex actions with high dynamics (\textit{e.g.}, surfing) and small motion with still background (\textit{e.g.}, typing).
 For each class, we randomly select 25 instances (totaling 1,050 videos) as the test set.
 We manually rewrite the textual prompts for each action.
-More details of data preprocessing and textual prompts are described in the supplementary.
+We also run experiments on one more synthetic dataset to consolidate our conclusion, which is shown in the supplementary.

-\paragraph{Metrics} We use three CLIP-based metrics including (1) CLIP frame-text similarity (CLIP-T) measuring the fidelity of generated frames to textual prompts, (2) CLIP frame similarity (CLIP-F) measuring the consistency across all video frames, and (3) CLIP image similarity (CLIP-I) measuring the agreement between condition images and video frames at other positions.
-We also use (4) Frechet Video Distance (FVD) \cite{unterthiner2018towards} to assess the overall video quality, its variant (5) text-conditioned FVD (tFVD) \cite{ni2024ti2v} to assess the video-text alignment, and (6) user study for human subjective evaluation.
+\textbf{Metrics}\quad We use three CLIP-based metrics including (1) CLIP frame-text similarity (CLIP-T) measuring the fidelity of generated frames to textual prompts, (2) CLIP frame similarity (CLIP-F) measuring the consistency across all video frames, and (3) CLIP image similarity (CLIP-I) measuring the agreement between condition images and video frames at other positions.
+We also use (4) Frechet Video Distance (FVD) \cite{unterthiner2018towards} to assess the overall video quality, its variant (5) text-conditioned FVD (tFVD) \cite{ni2024ti2v} to assess the video-text alignment, and (6) user study for human evaluation.

-\paragraph{Implementation Details} For a fair comparison with \cite{ni2024ti2v}, we implement our FlexTI2V method on ModelScopeT2V \cite{wang2023modelscope}, which shows great robutness to out-domain T2V generation.
+\textbf{Implementation Details}\quad For a fair comparison with \cite{ni2024ti2v}, we implement our FlexTI2V method on ModelScopeT2V \cite{wang2023modelscope}, which shows great robutness to out-domain T2V generation.
 We set the number of video frames as $M=16$, and total denoising steps $T=20$ with deterministic DDIM sampling (\textit{i.e.}, $\sigma_t=0$ in Eq. \ref{eq:ddim}).
 The initial percentage and steps of swapping are set as $P_0=0.3$ and $t_0=10$.
 The decreasing strides are $\delta_1=5\times10^{-3}$ and $\delta_2=0.3$.
-All experiments are conducted on 1 NVIDIA H100 GPU.
+Our method can be run on 1 NVIDIA H100 GPU.
 Please refer to the supplementary for more implementation details.